Litaneutria minor

-Litaneutria minor, or the agile ground mantis, is native to the drier regions of North America.
+Litaneutria minor, or the agile ground mantis or minor ground mantid, is native to the drier regions of North America.
 L. minor is found in the United States in Colorado, Arizona to Mexico, and the eastern regions of Washington to California.
 They also can be found in Canada in the southern Okanagan Valley and are Canada's only native mantis.
 They are very active hunters and will be seen running across the ground from early spring to late summer.

 Description

 Males and females obtain a length of about 30 mm in the wild.
 The adults are usually dark grey or dark tan in color.
 Outer ventral margin of fore femur has 4 spines, fore femur lacks groove typical to other mantids, long thin filamentous antennae.

 Males have 8 abdominal segments with a brown spot near the base of the forewings.
 Females have 6 abdominal segments with a rough pronotum and have no wings, usually showing wing pads however.
 Males appear to have much more developed wings than females, yet, do not fly.